The Top 30 Most Valuable Football Cards Of All Time

 But, the value gap is starting to narrow, with collectors looking for value and buying expensive vintage football rookie cards

-We've analyzed PSA data, searching for the most expensive football cards ever sold to find the top football cards worth money.
-As follows we provide the top 30 most valuable football cards in the hobby.
+We’ve analyzed PSA data, searching for the most expensive football cards ever sold to find the top football cards worth money.
+We provide the top 30 most valuable football cards in the hobby.

 This list is a good starting point for any collector looking to add vintage football cards to their collection.

-We try to update these lists every year, but if you see something that should be on the list, let me know via email at chris@allvintagecards.com.
+We try to update these lists every year, but if you see something that should be on the list, email me at chris@allvintagecards.com.

 **With prices fluctuating so quickly, the numbers here might not always be precise, so if interested, I encourage collectors to check PSA for some of the latest sales figures.
 I'll keep this updated relatively frequently.